PollyHannah/Phylogenomic-study/README.md

 3. `.fa.log` which is a log of the whole run.
 4. `.fa.ckp.gz`, which is a checkpoint file used to resume the analysis if there is an interruption to the running of the program.

-script_TBC_iqtree.shNow, for ease of reference, we want to sort the IQ-TREE output files so all the files related each orthogroup can be found in their own directory.
+Now, for ease of reference, we want to sort the IQ-TREE output files so all the files related each orthogroup can be found in their own directory.
 Currently, the output files for all orthogroups are housed in the same directory for each orthogroup.

 To sort the files, run the script `script_five_sort_files.sh` by going:
 ```bash